mk-fg/reliable-discord-client-irc-daemon/README.md

 This can be used as an alternative to tracking new stuff via
 #rdircd.monitor/leftover channels.

-This regexp can be tweaked at runtime using "set" command in #rdircd.control channel, same as any other values, to e.g. temporary enable/disable this feature for specific discords or channels.
+This regexp can be tweaked at runtime using `set` command in #rdircd.control channel, same as any other values, to e.g. temporary enable/disable this feature for specific discords or channels.